 Vacation: 21 days accrued over the year.
 In order to maximize residency training, residents will be allowed two weeks of paid vacation leave for the residency year

-Paid Professional Leave: Two weeks (10 working days) are allowed to attend professional meetings (Infectious Diseases Society of America’s annual meeting, ASHP Mid-Year and Western States Conference)
+Paid Professional Leave: Two weeks (10 working days) are allowed to attend professional meetings (Infectious Diseases Society of America’s annual meeting, ASHP Mid-Year and UC Pharmacy Leadership Collaborative Conference)

 Learning experience descriptions

-UC Irvine Medical Center offers a number of infectious diseases specialty rotations, in addition to general rotations.
-A brief description of learning experiences that the PGY2-ID resident will participate is included.
+UC Irvine Medical Center offers a number of Infectious Diseases Specialty Rotations, in addition to general rotations.
+A brief description of learning experiences that the PGY2-ID resident will participate is included in this document.
 For general learning experiences that both PGY1 and PGY2 residents participate, additional information is found in PharmAcademic®.

 - Infectious Diseases 2A (six weeks): This is an intermediate learning experience with an emphasis on APPE student precepting.
 The RPD continues to provide direct instruction as needed, modeling during multidisciplinary rounds during the first half, coaching the resident to assume the responsibility of the care of at least half of the patients staffed by ID consult service.
 The resident will have hands-on experience precepting students by providing topic discussions and modeling the role of ID pharmacist/ID resident pharmacist for the students.